FIFA Women's World Cup awards: Golden Boot

-The Golden Boot award goes to the top goalscorer of the FIFA World Cup.
-It was introduced as the Golden Shoe at the 1991 FIFA Women's World Cup and renamed to Golden Boot in 2011.
+The Golden Boot is awarded to the top goalscorer of the Women's World Cup.
+It was introduced as the Golden Shoe at the 1991 Women's World Cup, and was changed to the Golden Boot in 2011.

 If more than one player finishes the tournament with the same number of goals, the tie goes to the player who has contributed the most assists (with the FIFA Technical Study Group deciding whether an assist is to be counted as such).
 If there is still a tie, the award goes to the player who has played the least amount of time (most goals per minute).

 Silver and Bronze Boots are awarded to the second- and third-placed players.